CSCI 432

 this: 0 1

-Alphabetical is defined as the order according to ascii.
-So "The" and "the" are seperate words, and "The" comes first.
+Alphabetical is defined as the order according to ASCII.
+So "The" and "the" are separate words, and "The" comes first.
 Only certain words should be indexed.
 Words are anything that is made up of only alpha characters, and not numbers, spaces, etc. "Th3e" is two words, "Th" and "e".

 Files are incrementally numbered, starting with 0.
 Only valid, openable files should be included in the count. (is_open comes in handy here.)
 You may assume that you will not be given any duplicate files in the input file (i.e., foo1.txt will only appear once).